-They have introduced advanced technologies to make bowling ball better and better.
+They have introduced advanced technologies to make bowling balls better and better.
 Due to continuous advancements, we have the current form of bowling balls in our hands.
-Before we get to the point of what are bowling balls made?
+Before we get to the point of what are bowling balls made of?
 Let’s take a look into the history.

-The game of bowling has been around for tons of years in two particular structures, grass bowling and pin bowling.
-How long bowling has been around being a wellspring of guess, yet a new grave exhumation of an Egyptian kid covered more than 5,000 years prior uncovered a bunch of stone pins accepted to have been utilized for a type of bowling.
+The game of bowling has been around for tons of years in two particular structures, grass bowling, and pin bowling.
+How long bowling has been around is a wellspring of guess, yet a new grave exhumation of an Egyptian kid covered more than 5,000 years prior uncovered a bunch of stone pins accepted to have been utilized for a type of bowling.

 In 1905 1st rubber bowling ball was introduced in the market and got huge popularity.
 But the popularity of rubber bowling balls dropped when Brunswick introduced their “mysterious rubber compound” bowling ball in 1914.
 Then Brunswick ruled the world of bowling ball sport for years.